USAP Updated Science Planning Process

 Read the latest information from NSF on coronavirus (COVID-19)

-To better support our scientific community and deliver on our logistical commitments, the National Science Foundation has created an improved science planning process that will ensure required USAP logistical resources for awarded science efforts are reserved through the completion of the grant.
+To better support our scientific community and deliver on our logistical commitments, the U.S. National Science Foundation has created an improved science planning process that will ensure required USAP logistical resources for awarded science efforts are reserved through the completion of the grant.

 USAP Science Planning Process Roadmap